 We lease three buildings and facilities used in operations under sublease agreements with the Port Hueneme Surplus Property Authority.
-In September 2010, we exercised our option to extend these sublease agreements for an additional five-year term.
-We have an option to extend the lease for a second five-year term.
+In June 2015, the Company exercised its option to extend these sublease agreements for an additional five-year term beginning in October and November 2015.
+The Company negotiated an option to extend the leases for two additional five-year terms.

-We also lease facilities used for executive offices and laboratories, and we must pay a portion of the common area maintenance.
+We lease facilities used for executive offices and laboratories, and we must pay a portion of the common area maintenance.
 In July 2014, we exercised our option to extend this lease for a two-year term.